 The images show the connection between women’s work, their health, and ability to care for themselves and their families in 11 countries around the world: Colombia, Ghana, India, Kenya, Peru, Rwanda, Senegal, South Africa, Thailand, Uganda, and the United States.
 They also show women as active participants in their communities, accessing and providing quality reproductive health information and services,and advocating for better working conditions.

 The William and Flora Hewlett Foundation has long supported organizations that work to ensure women have full and fair opportunities to earn a living and can choose whether and when to have a family.
 Similarly, the David and Lucile Packard Foundation supports reproductive health advocates, researchers, and providers to advance quality sexual and reproductive health and rights.

 The Images of Empowerment show several non-profit organizations the foundations support, including the African Population and Health Research Center, Amref Health Africa, Marie Stopes International, TOSTAN, the Women in Informal Employment: Globalizing and Organizing (WIEGO), the Centre for Catalyzing Change, Ipas Development Foundation, the Institute of Women and Ethnic Studies, Teen Health Mississippi, the Imbuto Foundation, Medical Students for Choice, and more.

 Since the collection launched in 2015, we’ve seen the images used by dozens of nonprofits, at major international conferences like Women Deliver, and by media including the New York Times, Vox, and the Guardian.

 Like the Getty Images Lean In Collection that provides powerful depictions of women and girls especially in the United States, these 2,000 images show women living, working and organizing around the world.

-We hope that you will use them to tell women’s stories, and to show what empowerment looks like.
+We hope you will use them to tell women’s stories, and to show what their lives and choices looks like.